Mission

 |

-Ebru Bozdag, Colorado School of Mines Global inversions and Mars in SPECFEM3D_GLOBE |
+Ebru Bozdag, Colorado School of Mines Global inversions and Mars in SPECFEM3D Globe |

 |

-Jean-Paul Ampuero, Geoazur Laboratory Fault rupture dynamics in SPECFEM3D code |
+Jean-Paul Ampuero, Geoazur Laboratory Fault rupture dynamics in SPECFEM3D Cartesian code |

 |